gs-yoon/gs-yoon.github.io/project.md

 layout: page
 title: Projects
 ---
-This page describes my projects befor graduate.
+This page describes my projects before graduate.
-All of the projects are not performed in school lecture.
+All of the projects are not performed in school lectures.

 # Learning Based Kalman Filter
 <hr width="100%" color="black" size="5">

-To automatically determine parmeters of the Kalman filter Using machine learning and convex optimization.
-In other words, learing the parameters of kalmanfilter
+To automatically determine parameters of the Kalman filter Using machine learning and convex optimization.
+In other words, learning the parameters of the Kalman filter

 ### Dynamic System Modeling
 A discrete-time linear dynamical system consists of a sequence of state vectors <strong>x<sub>t</sub> ∈ R<sup>2</sup></strong>  , indexed by time  <strong>t∈{0,…,N−1}</strong>  and dynamics equations